Magento vs Shopify

 • Order status modules

 Even though some features are missing from the free version, you can still ask a developer to create extensions for these features if you’re not buying them from the Marketplace already.
-Sadly, some of these missing features are only found in the paid version by default.

 A Reasonable Interface for Experienced Developers

-While Magento isn’t meant for beginners, experts tend to speak favorably about its interface.
+While Magento isn’t for beginners, experts tend to speak favorably about its interface.
 Everything is in the navigational menu, including reports, sales, and more.
-The system must first be installed and requires FTP, though seasoned developers will find this a walk in the park.

-Even though there’s a learning curve, Magento is still highly flexible.
-As long as your developer can code something and make it work, they shouldn’t have a problem customizing your online store.
+If your developer can code something and make it work, they shouldn’t have a problem customizing your online store.

 Strong Built-In SEO Features

-We just talked about how Magento comes with endless features, which also pertains to the SEO department.
+We just talked about how Magento has endless features for the SEO department.
 From URL customization to SEO prompts, Magento has it all right when you download and install it.
-The SEO is even automatically configured if you don’t want to fine-tune it manually.

 With that in mind, you can trust Magento’s SEO capabilities.
 In the hands of an SEO expert, the included tools should already be enough.